 Is everything clear?
 Let’s recap together what we learned today, discuss any doubts, and make sure you’re ready to move forward for the next sprint.

-100% of Codeworks graduates looking for a job get it within 6 months of finishing the program.
+99% of graduates looking for a job get it within 6 months of finishing this program.

 A job in 30 days

-Nine in ten of our students sign a satisfying job offer within three months of graduating, and half are employed within 30 days.
+Nine in ten graduates sign a satisfying job offer within three months, and over half are employed within 30 days.

-Codeworks graduates get salaries that are +14% higher than the industry average for a Software Engineer position*.
+Graduates get salaries that are +25% higher than the industry average for a Software Engineer position*.

-Average yearly compensation of first job offer, upon graduating from the Software Engineering Immersive program.
+Average yearly compensation of first job offer, upon graduating from Codeworks.

 Our Remote team in Europe